HALLINAN & KILLPACK LAW FIRM | 5240 E. Pima St., Tucson, AZ 85712

 Telephone: 520-320-5240 | Fax: 520-577-7044 | Contact Email: email@example.com

 Jeremy Killpack is the managing attorney.
 He received his law degree from the University of Miami School of Law in 2008 where he graduated with high honors (Magna Cum Laude).
 He also obtained an undergraduate degree in Business Management with an emphasis on marketing from BYU in 2003.
 He is licensed to practice law in Arizona and is an inactive member of the Florida bar.
-Since beginning the practice of law in Florida in 2008, he has assisted over 2,000 clients in more than 35 states in Social Security Disability, Personal Injury, Slip and Falls, Truck Accidents, Wrongful Death, and Bus Accidents.
+Since beginning the practice of law in Florida in 2008, he has assisted thousands of clients in more than 35 states in Social Security Disability, Personal Injury, Slip and Falls, Truck Accidents, Wrongful Death, and Bus Accidents.

 He has been married since 2000 and has 4 adopted children.
 He loves to be outdoors backpacking, hiking, camping, fishing, skiing, and just about everything else.
 He is a bit of a thrill seeker who constantly seeks to learn new things.
 He also loves games, especially strategy games like Settlers of Catan, Dominion, and Risk.
 If he had not become a lawyer, he would have chosen a profession that involved working with his hands building things or repairing things.
 He is driven to fix problems and create solutions to make lives better, a trait that resulted in many satisfied clients.